 - Voltage ratings are based on the lowest rated component

 - For cord set configuration combinations that are allowed—see International Cord Set Configurations chart and North American Cord Set Configurations chart

-To determine cord specifications per a specific country or region, see North American Power Cords and Cord Sets and International Power Cords and Cord Sets, along with More Information on Cords.
+To determine cord specifications per a specific country or region, see North American Power Cords and Cord Sets and International Power Cords and Cord Sets, along with More Information on Power Cords and Cord Sets.
 See also more information on the IEC 60320 products.

 To determine which plug patterns are used in specific countries, see Guide to Worldwide Plug/Socket Patterns and Power Mains.

-If the power system components need to be labeled, packaged, or kitted in a specific way, or a cord needs to be a custom length, there are several options offered by Interpower.
+If the power system components need to be labeled, packaged, or kitted in a specific way, or a cord needs to be a specific length, there are several options offered by Interpower.